 Pumpkins have a distinct texture, color, and smell, making them ideal for young children to explore.
 Toddlers can use child-safe tools to carve or scoop the pumpkin’s pulp, enhancing their fine motor skills.
 These activities also help toddlers learn new words related to pumpkins, such as ‘stem,’ ‘seeds,’ and ‘carving.’

-4. How do I involve kids in pumpkin carving?
+4. How should I involve kids in pumpkin carving?

 Involving kids in pumpkin carving can be a fun and creative activity that lets them express their imagination.
 Choose the right pumpkin and prepare the workspace.
 Sit with your child and discuss different design ideas.
 Use a washable marker to draw the chosen design on the pumpkin.
 Cut off the top of the pumpkin, ensuring the opening is wide enough for easy access, and help your child carve out the design.